 Did you know that if you use Easy Digital Downloads to sell to EU customers, then you must meet EU VAT rules – even if you’re not based in the EU.
 And you can’t comply with EU law using the tax settings that come with EDD – you need a separate plugin for that.

 In this complete guide to EU VAT for EDD stores, I’ll explain the legislation and the easy way for you to comply.
-I’ll provide full step-by-step instructions on how to meet EU VAT law for your Easy Digital Downloads store.
+I’ll provide full step-by-step instructions on how any Easy Digital Downloads store can meet EU VAT law.
 And the good news is, it’s surprisingly easy!

 What is the EU VAT law and how does it affect my Easy Digital Downloads store?